Orange Mint

 • Japan: Permitted for cultivation and personal use

-Standard agricultural import regulations may apply when crossing international borders with plant materials.
+Keep in mind that standard agricultural import regulations may apply when crossing international borders with plant materials.
 Always check customs requirements before shipping orange mint products abroad.
-Biosecurity laws in countries like Australia and New Zealand are particularly strict to protect native ecosystems from potentially invasive species.
+Biosecurity laws in countries like Australia and New Zealand are particularly strict.
+These nations protect native ecosystems from potentially invasive species.

 This straightforward legal framework makes orange mint accessible for home smoking blend enthusiasts worldwide.
 Unlike some herbs that face varying regional restrictions, you can confidently add this mint variety to your collection.